-For many finance professionals, Accounts Payable is not the most obvious choice of career path, often being overlooked by what's still sometimes seen as the more recognised finance, accounting or purchasing related positions.
-These areas also often provide a clearer direction in terms of professional development and career progression.
-And yet, the role performed by Accounts Payable professionals is a vital one - responsible for the administration and increasingly, the management of a company’s cash flow and financial transactions with suppliers, contractors, and sub-contractors.
-On top of that, it's no longer uncommon to have positions such as Directors of AP, or Global AP Director - opening up new and challenging opportunities for the business and as individuals.
+Accounts Payable is not always the most obvious choice of career, often treated as either a stepping stone, or overlooked in favour of what's sometimes seen as more more substantial roles in finance, accounting or procurement.
+These areas also tend to offer a more obvious direction in terms of professional development and career progression.
+And yet, the role performed by Accounts Payable professionals is a vital one - responsible for the administration, and increasingly an important role in the management of, a company’s cash flow and financial transactions with suppliers, contractors, and sub-contractors.
+On top of that, with the increase in technology and processes connecting the different areas of purchase to pay, it's a role where the ability to perform analysis of data is of growing importance.
+And it's no longer uncommon to have positions such as Directors of AP, or Global AP Director - opening up new and challenging opportunities for the business and individuals.

-The nature of the role means that an Accounts Payable professional has to be meticulous, analytical and reliable as well as also having strong communication and interpersonal skills to cope with the considerable levels of interaction with suppliers as well as coordination with other members of the finance and procurement teams and often with the rest of the business.
+The nature of the role means that an Accounts Payable professional has to be meticulous and analytical as well as also having strong communication and interpersonal skills to cope with the considerable levels of interaction with suppliers as well as coordination with other members of the finance and procurement teams and often with the rest of the business.

 Matching your personal tastes with your career

-It’s also worth pointing out one of the less obvious benefits of a career in AP – and indeed of most careers in finance.
-Because almost every organisation, however large or small, has a need for an AP function, it is often possible to work within a sector that interests you outside of your own role.
+It’s also worth pointing out one of the less obvious benefits of a career in AP.
+Because almost every organisation has a need for an AP function, it is often possible to work within a sector that interests you outside of your own role.
 For example, if you prefer to work in a non-for-profit environment, an AP career within the charity sector may appeal, while someone with an interest in the arts may choose to work in the theatre, film world or a museum.

 Qualifications and experience

 Accounts Payable is a very specific part of the Accounts department, so an AP professional may often begin their career in a more general accounting, or administrative role, developing into AP as he or she gains broader experience in that area.